-In terms of my web design history, I first began creating websites using Frontpage and GoLive before moving onto Dreamweaver.
+I first began creating websites using Frontpage and GoLive before moving onto Dreamweaver.
 I now work with Dreamweaver and web-based applications.
-When designing web pages, I am most interested in sustainability for users, which is why I often prefer web-based applications.
+When designing web pages, I am most interested in sustainability for users–those people who will be charged with maintaining the website after my design work is done–which is why I often prefer web-based applications.

 For example, I used WordPress to design a website for the Illinois State Writing Program, shown in the screenshot at left below, and I used Weebly to design a website for Harvard Park Elementary School’s Summer Library Program, shown in the screenshot at right below.
-(I use screenshots here because these sites were designed for clients, so the live versions of these sites–if they still exist–now reflect the work of the current webmaster.)
+(I use screenshots here because these sites were designed for clients, so any existing live versions of these sites now reflect the work of the current webmaster.)

-I include below a listing of some sites I have created for academic purposes with a link and a brief description of each.
+I include below a listing of some my online work with a link and a brief description of each.

 - Mediating My Selves – This site served as the required graduate project for English 351: Hypertext.
 It explores my creation, mediation, and maintenance of online identities.